 Temporary election signage can be placed in public right of ways.
-There are specific RM Bylaws that dictate where signs can be placed.
+There are specific RM bylaws that dictate where signs can be placed.

-Zoning Bylaw 2010-17 - Section 4.39.2 Temporary Signage:
+Zoning Bylaw 2019-20 - Section 4.23.2 Temporary and/or Portable Signage

-Signs which impede or interfere with the repair or maintenance work of Municipal employees on any property owned or controlled by the Municipality may be removed by the Municipality without notice.
+Signs which impede or interfere with the repair or maintenance work of municipal employees on any property owned or controlled by the municipality may be removed by the municipality without notice.

 Candidates, please ensure you are in compliance with the election signage regulations from the Zoning Bylaw 2019-20.